Transmission electron microscopy: Reciprocity

-In a TEM, electromagnetic lenses have been shown not to interfere noticeably with observations of reciprocity, provided that elastic scattering processes dominate in the sample and the sample is not strongly magnetic.
-Careful application of the reciprocity theorem in cases where it is valid give a TEM user considerable flexibility in taking and interpreting images and electron diffraction patterns.
-Reciprocity may also be used to understand scanning transmission electron microscopy (STEM) in the familiar context of TEM, and to obtain and interpret images using STEM.
+Reciprocity is used to understand scanning transmission electron microscopy (STEM) in the familiar context of TEM, and to obtain and interpret images using STEM.

 Display and detectors

 The key factors when considering electron detection include detective quantum efficiency (DQE), point spread function (PSF), modulation transfer function (MTF), pixel size and array size, noise, data readout speed, and radiation hardness.

-Imaging systems in a TEM consist of a phosphor screen, which may be made of fine (10–100 μm) particulate zinc sulfide, for direct observation by the operator, and, optionally, an image recording system such as photographic film, doped YAG screen coupled CCDs, or other digital detector.
-Typically these devices can be removed or inserted into the beam path by the operator as required.
-While photograph film can record high resolution information, it is not simple to automate and the results cannot be viewed in real time.
+Imaging systems in a TEM consist of a phosphor screen, which may be made of fine (10–100 μm) particulate zinc sulfide, for direct observation by the operator, and an image recording system such as photographic film, doped YAG screen coupled CCDs, or other digital detector.
+Typically these devices can be removed or inserted into the beam path as required.
+(Photograph film is no longer used.)
 The first report of using a Charge-Coupled Device (CCD) detector for TEM was in 1982, but the technology didn't find widespread use until the late 1990s/early 2000s.
 Monolithic active-pixel sensors (MAPSs) were also used in TEM.
 CMOS detectors, which are faster and more resistant to radiation damage than CCDs, have been used for TEM since 2005.
 In the early 2010s, further development of CMOS technology allowed for the detection of single electron counts ("counting mode").
 These Direct Electron Detectors are available from Gatan, FEI, Quantum Detectors and Direct Electron.